stdcpp-audio/libstdaudio/README.md

 ## How to use

 This library uses CMake.
-Build target `libstdaudio` to build the library.
-Then, link against it, and include the `audio` header.
+It is header-only: simply include the `audio` header to use it.
+However, you must also link against the native audio backend to compile (see `CMAKE_EXE_LINKER_FLAGS` in `CMakeLists.txt`).